El Rushbo, the all-knowing, all-caring, all-sensing, all-feeling, Maha Rushi.

 They just don't want to hear it.

-They're they're afraid of the uh bubble being burst.
+They're afraid of the bubble being burst.

-Now, uh came uh two two things about this.
+Now, two things about this.

-She argued that those behind the war want a continuing military uh presence in the Middle East, control over the region, control over the oil.
+She argued that those behind the war want a continuing military presence in the Middle East, control over the region, control over the oil.

 They have their eyes on the prize, the master plan.

-So once again, now Jessica Lang, you can't discount this woman.
+So once again, now, Jessica Lang, you can't discount this woman.

-I think she was there were two other actresses that uh she was this was not Meryl Streep and Alar.
+I think there were two other actresses that she was.

-This is before LR, in fact.
+Alar, this was something under, this is before LR, in fact.

-Uh they have their eyes on the prize, the master plan, control over the oil.
+They have their eyes on the prize, the master plan, control over the oil.

 Not one military funeral has been attended by George Bush or his cabinet.